Zeholygoat/geo_project/README.md

-# 🌍 DataMapWales AI Planning Assistant (Prototype)
+# 🌍 DataMapWales AI Planning Assistant (Prototype) BY Sadab

 A **geospatial decision-support system** that simulates how planning authorities assess land suitability by analyzing environmental and legal constraints.